Blueforcer/awtrix-ng/README.md

 ## ✨ What you get

-- ⚡ **Apps that run on the device** - edited in the browser, surviving reboots
+- ⚡ **Apps that run on the device** - Berry scripts edited in the browser, surviving reboots, with their own settings, HTTP, MQTT and Modbus TCP
-- 🎨 **Real graphics** - scrolling colored text, icons, charts, background effects, weather overlays
+- 📥 **Push from anywhere** - a pushed app that keeps its slot in the rotation, or a notification that cuts in front.
+HTTP or MQTT
-- 📥 **Push from anywhere** - screens into the rotation, or a one-shot alert that cuts in front
+- 🎨 **Real graphics** - colored scrolling text, JPEG/GIF icons, charts, draw primitives, 19 effects, weather overlays, 22 transitions, custom palettes
-- 🏠 **Home Assistant** - MQTT auto-discovery, no YAML
+- 🔊 **Sound** - RTTTL melodies, your own MP3s, DFPlayer tracks, and **internet radio** on an ESP32-S3 - scripts can even draw the spectrum and beat
-- 🌡️ **Sensors** - auto-detected temperature/humidity, auto-brightness, battery
+- 🏠 **Integrations** - Home Assistant via MQTT auto-discovery, Art-Net pixel streaming, `/fullscreen` for a dashboard iframe
-- 🔊 **Sound** - RTTTL melodies through the buzzer or a DFPlayer
+- 🌡️ **Sensors** - temperature/humidity, auto-brightness, battery, buttons with a webhook
-- 🖥️ **Web UI on the device** - live matrix preview, script editor, every setting.
+- 🖥️ **Web UI on the device** - live preview, screenshot and GIF, script, icon and palette editors, backup, every setting.
 No app, no cloud
-- ⚙️ **One image, any board** - pins are settings, not a build flavour
+- ⚙️ **One image, any board** - ESP32 and ESP32-S3; pins, panel width (32-128 px) and color order are settings, not a build flavour

 ## 🚀 Get going